MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 However, the content might be already encrypted.
 For example, another user might have applied:

 - Their own permissions, which include user-defined permissions when prompted by a label, custom permissions by the Azure Information Protection client, and the **Restricted Access** document protection from within an Office app.
 - An Azure Rights Management protection template that encrypts the content independently from a label.
+This category includes mail flow rules that apply encryption by using rights protection.
 - A label that applies encryption with permissions assigned by the administrator.

 The following table identifies what happens to existing encryption when a sensitivity label is applied to that content: